 Bus from Noi Bai Airport to Hanoi

-There are 4 main ways to get from Noi Bai Airport to Hanoi
+There are 4 main ways to get from Noi Bai Airport - A Complete Guide In Hanoi Airport to Hanoi

 Book a Grab car: use wifi at Noi Bai Airport to book a Grab car.
 Remember to install the app if you don’t have it on your phone